Bachelor of Science in Nursing Programs

 Four (4) consecutive semesters taught on-campus & at various clinical sites in the Galveston & Greater Houston area, including the Texas Medical Center, preparing students to become competent registered nurses giving patient-centered care.

-BSN Traditional Honors Program
+BSN Honors Program

 RN to BSN Program